I totally hated this when I wrote it but I guess I hate it less now. MUSHISHI (is a very cool anime and manga series that doesn't belong to me)Title:

 "Good, good!
 Very good!
 Come in!"
 He took Ginko's hand and all but dragged him into the house.

-Inside, the house was not any larger but it was in much better condition.
-The wooden floor was swept clean, and brightly colored netting decorated the walls.
-The only furniture was a low wooden table in the center of the room and two neatly folded mattresses tucked into an alcove on the far wall.
+Inside, the house was not any larger than the other houses but it was in much better condition.
+The slightly elevated wooden floor was swept clean, and brightly colored netting decorated the walls.
+The only furniture was a low wooden table in the center of the room with several cushions laid out for seats, and two neatly folded mattresses tucked into an alcove on the far wall.

 "It's only the boy and me," Jiro explained.
 "We don't need much."

-He gestured that Ginko should seat himself at the table, and turned to a stack of clay bowls by the entranceway.
+He gestured that Ginko should seat himself at the table, and turned to a stack of clay bowls on a shelf by the entranceway.
 He selected a large, decorated bowl from the bottom of the pile.
 Lifting the other bowls away, he stumbled slightly.
 "I can help with that," Ginko started to say, but the grandson, Natsume, had already taken the stack and lifted it gently aside.
-Grabbing the bowl, he exited through the door and then disappeared into the space under the house, which Ginko belatedly realized must be a storage area.
+Taking the bowl from his grandfather, he exited through the door and then disappeared into the space under the house, which Ginko belatedly realized must be a storage area.

-Ginko shrugged and seated himself by the table.
+Ginko shrugged and seated himself on one of the cushions by the table.
 He was the guest, after all.
-There was no mat, so he sat cross-legged.
+The cushion was low and not very padded, so he sat cross-legged.

 "How long has it been just you and your grandson?" he asked.